moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/advanced-search.md

 #### [Cells 1.0] Use existing indexing framework

 Organization migration will be automated by using the existing indexing framework.
-Once an organization is put into maintenance mode and all PostgreSQL and gitaly data has been moved, the organization can be queued for indexing in the destination cell.
+Once an organization is put into maintenance mode and all PostgreSQL and Gitaly data has been moved, the organization can be queued for indexing in the destination cell.

 Conduct benchmarks to determine how long organizations at pre-determined sizes take to migrate.
 This data will be used to determine if the indexing pipeline will continue to be used for organization migration in later cells phases.